TrinityCore/tc-wiki/database/335/characters/channels.md

 &nbsp;

 ### team
 Allow access to channel from specified player faction.
-Id from Faction.dbc, but only the two are in use:
+[Faction ID](/files/DBC/335/faction#id), but only the two are in use:
 * 67: Horde
 * 469: Alliance